 Deadline: This submission webpage will be closed as soon as all the positions are filled.

-We have openings for 4 PhD positions in the areas of machine learning and computer vision.
-Each position covers one of these topics: Self-Supervised Learning, Disentangling Factors of Variations, Unsupervised Learning, and Learning Interactions.
+We have openings for 3 PhD positions in the areas of machine learning and computer vision.
+One position is on motion estimation tasks (such as optical flow and structure from motion) via deep learning.
+The other two positions are on unsupervised learning methods for image processing also based on deep learning.
 Research objectives include the development and analysis of generative models for images and videos, and the development of novel machine learning methods.
 Research will be performed in the Computer Vision Group at the University of Bern.
-All 4 positions are available from July 2020 and will be filled as soon as a suitable candidate is found.
+All 3 positions are immediately available and will be filled as soon as a suitable candidate is found.

 Applications must include the following documents (file size limit of 3MB): CV, BSc and MSc degree certificates and transcripts, two reference letters and answers to the questionnaire.
 For additional files such as theses and publications or other references submit a link to a cloud directory and make it accessible.